centreon/centreon-documentation/en/integrations/plugin-packs/procedures/network-versa-director-restapi.md

 ## Host configuration

 * Log into Centreon and add a new Host through "Configuration > Hosts".
-* Apply the template *Net-Versa-Director-Device-Restapi-custom* and configure all the Macros :
+* Apply the template *Net-Versa-Director-Device-Restapi-custom* and configure all the mandatory Macros:

 | Mandatory | Name                    | Description                                                                |
 | :-------- | :---------------------- | :------------------------------------------------------------------------- |